dunesage/ms274_fall25/project/README.md

 ## Reproducing Model Results

-*Note for MS274: The following section outlines possible steps that may be included in your README for reproducibility.
-When designing your own steps, be sure to consider which of the steps below pertain to your model and update/modify accordingly.*

 The following steps outline how to construct the model files, configure and run the model, and assess the model results.